-Canopies, signs, awnings and balconies may encroach over the BTZ, setback, and, sidewalk as long as the vertical clearance is a minimum of 8 feet In no case shall an encroachment be located over an on-street parking or travel lane.
+Canopies, signs, awnings and balconies may encroach over the BTZ, setback, and, sidewalk as long as the vertical clearance is a minimum of 8 feet.
+In no case shall an encroachment be located over an on-street parking, travel lane, or fire lane unless 14 ft. clear height and approved by Fire Department.